 The Open Research team can advise on the checks or questions which may be included.

 4.6.3 ensuring that staff and research students understand the requirements for research data management and engage with training and development as necessary;

 Departments may wish to consider the following actions to ensure that staff and research students are aware of their responsibilities in relation to RDM.

-For new staff and research students: Conversations around RDM and providing information at induction such as checklists, key information documents and/or web pages which reference the University RDM Policy (along with other important University policies (e.g. Information Security Policy); signpost to the RDM web pages for guidance; refer to the Library's Research Support Team for support; list training opportunities; and, provide clear instruction on any local departmental procedures for RDM.
+For new staff and research students: Conversations around RDM and providing information at induction such as checklists, key information documents and/or web pages which reference the University RDM Policy (along with other important University policies (e.g. Information Security Policy); signpost to the RDM web pages for guidance; refer to the Open Research team for support; list training opportunities; and, provide clear instruction on any local departmental procedures for RDM.

 Examples of practice:

 - Archaeology: RDM is included as part of induction for new postgraduate research students.

 - Biology: An RDM briefing is delivered by the Open Research team (within an Ethics and Integrity session) for all new research students annually.
 Graduate Board agreed to make the RDM 101 tutorial mandatory for research students from 2018 intake, it is advisable for current students.